benjaminwgordon/HSFC-generator/readme.md

 # Hilbert-Curve-Generator

-A WIP Hilbert Space-Filling Curve Coordinate Generator.
+A Hilbert Space-Filling Curve Coordinate Generator.
 Can produce cartesian coordinates for the vertices of a Hilbert Space-Filling Curve in 2 or 3 dimensions using the Skilling Transform Method.

 ## Project Structure: